Inside-Out: Hidden Factual Knowledge in LLMs: Results

 Notably, for \baselineD (bottom row), we observe considerable improvements across all setups, indicating that $\mathbf{K^\ast}$ often transitions from $0$ to $1$.
 This happens when there were no correct answers sampled, and thus $\mathbf{K^\ast}$ was manually set to $0$, yet when $a_{\text{ G}}$ was added to $\mathbf{\tilde{A}(o)}$, \baselineD ranked it higher than \textit{all} the incorrect candidates.
 This demonstrates an extreme case of hidden knowledge: $M$ fails to generate $a_{\text{ G}}$ after $1k$ attempts, yet still perfectly knows that $a_{\text{ G}}$ is the correct answer, as it is able to rank it higher than any incorrect candidate.

 To further substantiate this finding, we directly quantify cases where $M$ has perfect knowledge of a fact but is extremely unlikely to consider a correct answer during generation.
 We define such cases by the following conditions: (1) No correct answer was sampled after $1$k attempts, (2) \baselineA$(a^\text{G}\mid q) < 0.01$, and (3) $\mathbf{K}^\ast=1$.
 On average, these cases occur in $7.2\%$ of the questions, demonstrating that they are not just rare cases with negligible impact.
 This finding highlights a fundamental limitation in the generation process of LLMs.
 While it is expected that $M$ may occasionally generate an incorrect answer despite knowing the correct one \citep{simhi2024distinguishing}, it is highly surprising that a known correct answer is practically \textit{never} generated, not even once, even with large-scale repeated sampling.
+This limitation holds to many popular decoding methods that use $M$’s next-token probabilities, since they are guided by the \baselineA distribution, meaning that if \baselineA is low, the chance of generating $\mathbf{a}$ remains low.
 Understanding the cause of this limitation and ways to mitigate it is an important direction for future research on decoding mechanisms.
+The solution may lie in decoding paradigms that take into account internal signals to help surface known facts, e.g., \citep{rimsky-etal-2024-steering}.